 Sigmoidoscopy — During a sigmoidoscopy, a clinician can examine the rectum and most of the lower large intestine (figure 2).
 Sigmoidoscopy can be done without sedation.
-(See "Patient information: Flexible sigmoidoscopy (Beyond the Basics)".)
+(See "Patient education: Flexible sigmoidoscopy (Beyond the Basics)".)

 WHY SHOULD I WORRY ABOUT RECTAL BLEEDING?